-Whilst most people would think that others would respect the cemetery environment, unfortunately, some offenders see a cemetery as an ideal place to prey on distracted visitors.
+While most people would think that others would respect the cemetery environment, unfortunately some offenders see a cemetery as an ideal place to prey on distracted visitors.

-Incidents of break-ins and the theft of property from vehicles are unfortunately not an isolated issue but a concern throughout all six cemeteries.
+Incidents of break-ins and theft of property from vehicles are unfortunately not an isolated issue but a concern throughout all the metropolitan cemeteries.
 The MCB has found that these are mostly opportunistic crimes.
 As a result, preventative measures and education of cemetery visitors and staff work best to combat theft.

 What you can do

 Look, Lock and Leave.
-Opportunity creates a thief, so as you prepare to leave your car, take a good look around to see if anyone is watching.
-Ensure you completely lock your car and ideally remove any valuables or at least hide them from view.
-Better still, leave your valuables at home.
+Look, Lock and Leave.
+Opportunity creates a thief, so as you leave your vehicle, take a good look around to see if anyone is watching.
+Ensure you completely lock your car and ideally remove any valuables from view.
+Preferably, leave any valuables at home.

-- Report suspicious behaviour.
-If you see behaviour that looks suspicious, report it immediately to one of the MCB staff, or the police on 131 444 or Crimestoppers on 1800 333 000.
+Report suspicious behaviour.
+Report any suspicious behaviour immediately to an MCB staff member, or Police by calling 131 444 or Crimestoppers on 1800 333 000.

-- Be careful, even if you are close to your car.
-Sometimes families park their car close to where they are visiting and the car may even be in plain view –please don’t leave your keys in the ignition or leave the car doors unlocked, even for a moment.
+Be careful, even when you are close to your car.
+Please don’t leave keys in the ignition or car doors unlocked, even when you are close by.

 What the Metropolitan Cemeteries Board does

-The MCB has put in a large variety of measures to help create a safer and more secure cemetery environment.
+The MCB has put a large variety of measures in place to help create a safer and more secure cemetery environment.
 These include:

-- CCTV cameras in key positions to help in identification of offenders.
+CCTV cameras in key positions to help identify offenders.
 WA Police have access to these cameras.

-All MCB staff receive ‘Eyes on the Street’ training provided by the Crime Prevention and Community Liaison Unit of Western Australia Police.
+‘Eyes on the Street’ training is provided to all MCB staff by the Crime Prevention and Community Liaison Unit of Western Australia Police.
 This training empowers our staff to recognise and report suspicious behavior, many of whom work on the grounds during the day.
 The MCB’s vehicles are branded with the ‘Eyes on the Street’ logo, providing a visible deterrent to would-be offenders.

-- If individuals or groups of criminals choose to target a cemetery, the MCB will increase its own surveillance, will work with police, local governments or security companies for an additional presence or patrols and will undertake covert monitoring operations with WA Police.
+Surveillance will be increased, the MCB will work with police, local governments or security companies for an additional presence or patrols and will undertake covert monitoring operations with WA Police when individuals or groups choose to target a cemetery.

-- Cemetery buildings do have alarms, sensor lighting and gates to reduce opportunities for crime overnight.
+Alarms, sensor lighting and gates are installed in cemetery buildings to reduce opportunities for crime overnight.

 Whilst most in a civilised society would consider that any theft is an unacceptable act and that theft from a cemetery is even more reprehensible, it is challenging to completely control these behaviours and still provide a pleasant environment for the majority of law-abiding cemetery visitors.